Material-Blazor/Material.Blazor/Material.Blazor/Components/Tooltip/MBTooltip.md

 ## Details

 -  Takes a render fragment for a tooltip target and another for the tooltip content;
--  The target can be held in either a span or a div depending upon the value of [TooltipType](xref:Material.Blazor.MBTooltip.TooltipType)
 -  Requires service registration and use of [MBAnchor](xref:C.MBAnchor).
 -  All Material.Blazor components give you a shortcut to use text tooltips (styled as a MarkupString) with the [Tooltip](xref:Material.Blazor.Internal.ComponentFoundation.Tooltip) parameter.